Notice on the H1N1 virus, "Swine Flu"

 - Wash your hands often with soap and water/ alcohol based hand sanitizers are also effective

 - Avoid touching your eyes, nose or mouth

-- Visit the campus Health Center to be evaluated.
+- Visit the campus Wellness Center to be evaluated.
 The practitioner will determine further diagnostic testing and treatment for your illness.

 - Fevers and aches can be treated with over the counter medications (ex: Tylenol, Advil, Motrin)

 CDC recommendations for using antiviral drugs (Tamiflu) for treatment or prevention of swine influenza will change as we learn more about this new virus.

 Clinical judgment is an important factor in treatment decisions.
 Persons with suspected novel H1N1 influenza who present with an uncomplicated febrile illness typically do not require treatment.